TextExpander/wdio9-extension-example/README.md

 # About

-This project attempts to identify a bug in WebDriver 9 where I cannot load a Chrome extension while running a test.
+This project currently attempts to identify a bug in WebDriver 9 where multiple windows associated with the same Chrome extension are not included in the results of `getWindowHandles()`.

-This project is bundled with the "Hello World" example extension provided by Google here https://github.com/GoogleChrome/chrome-extensions-samples/tree/main/functional-samples/tutorial.hello-world
+This project is bundled with a modified version of the "Hello World" example extension provided by Google here https://github.com/GoogleChrome/chrome-extensions-samples/tree/main/functional-samples/tutorial.hello-world

 ## Requirements

 - Node version 18 or higher
-- Google Chrome

 ## Setup Before Running Tests

 1. Install dependencies using `npm install`.

-2. You must install the test extension once manually in order to get the local ID.
-Follow these instructions:

-- Open `chrome://extensions/`
-- In the upper right corner, enable Developer mode.
-- Click the "Load Unpacked" button in the upper left of the screen.
-- Select the `extension-code/` directory in this project.
-The extension should load in.
-- Copy the extension's ID, and then set the `EXTENSION_LOCAL_ID` variable inside `src/steps/loadExtensions.steps.ts`.

 # How to run the test